James Middleton: Early life and education

 James William Middleton was born on 15 April 1987 at the Royal Berkshire Hospital in Reading, the youngest child and only son of Michael Middleton (born 1949), a former British Airways flight dispatcher, and Carole Middleton (born 1955), a former flight attendant.
 His father came from a line of solicitors who lived in Leeds, West Yorkshire.
 His great-grandmother Olive Middleton was a member of the Lupton family, who were landed gentry.
-His mother's family were labourers and miners from County Durham.
+His mother's family were from County Durham.
 Shortly before his birth, Middleton's parents founded Party Pieces, a mail-order party supply company.
 His elder sisters are Catherine (born 1982) and Philippa (born 1983).
 The family lived in Bradfield Southend, Berkshire, before moving to the nearby village of Bucklebury in 1995.
 Middleton was educated at St Andrew's School, Pangbourne, and Marlborough College.
 In 2006, he attended the University of Edinburgh, studying environmental resources management before dropping out a year later.